 This project, ranked at #8 on the County's Transportation Priorities List, is currently being evaluated through an alignment study and conceptual design by a private consultant being funded through the Transportation Leveraging Fund in the CIP.
 The result of this study, which will produce 30% level design drawings and a conceptual cost estimate will be used to seek the necessary funding to complete construction on the project.
-The alignment report will be presented to the Board at the January 20, 2021 meeting.
+The alignment report was presented to the Board in January with the preferred alignment chosen by the Board.
 This project is being considered for a Revenue Sharing Grant application in the next round and will likely be the only application if that is the case because of the high cost of the project and funding limits on RS projects.